whoward/prometheus/docs/configuration/configuration.md

 ### `<gce_sd_config>`

-CAUTION: GCE SD is in beta: breaking changes to configuration are still likely in future releases.

 [GCE](https://cloud.google.com/compute/) SD configurations allow retrieving scrape targets from GCP GCE instances.
 The private IP address is used by default, but may be changed to the public IP address with relabeling.